-- (a) a sub-fund records a steady fall (i.e. a net outflow due to redemptions); - (b) a sub-fund records a considerable volume of net subscriptions relative to its size; - (c) a sub-fund shows a net subscription or net redemption position on a particular valuation day; or
+(a) a sub-fund records a steady fall (i.e. a net outflow due to redemptions);

-(d) In all other cases in which the Board of Directors believes a unitholders.
+- (b) a sub-fund records a considerable volume of net subscriptions relative to its size; - (c) a sub-fund shows a net subscription or net redemption position on a particular valuation day; or - (d) In all other cases in which the Board of Directors believes a dilution adjustment is necessary in the interests of the unitholders.